 In 1791, Keoua, Kamehameha’s cousin, was slain at Pu‘ukoholā, an event that according to prophesy, led to the conquest and consolidation of the islands under the rule of Kamehameha I.

 The warm waters surrounding the main Hawaiian Islands are breeding, calving and nursing areas for humpback whales and is one of the world’s most important habitats for them.

 At the start of the 20th century, the global population of humpbacks was depleted by the commercial whaling industry.

 In 1973, the United States government made it illegal to hunt, harm or disturb humpback whales.
-When the Endangered Species Act was passed in 1973, the humpback whale was listed as endangered and remains so to this day.
+When the Endangered Species Act was passed in 1973, the humpback whale was listed as endangered.

 Protection of this important ecological habitat was necessary for the long-term recovery of the North Pacific humpback whale population.

-In 1992, Congress enacted the Hawaiian Islands Humpback Whale National Marine Sanctuary, recognizing the important role that the Hawaiian Islands play in the preservation and long-term vitality of the endangered humpback whale.
+Congress enacted the Hawaiian Islands Humpback Whale National Marine Sanctuary, recognizing the important role that the Hawaiian Islands play in the preservation and long-term vitality of the humpback whale.

 The Sanctuary is jointly managed in an equal partnership in the oversight of sanctuary operations by the National Oceanic and Atmospheric Administration (NOAA) and the State of Hawai‘i.